 Tools for Management

 Managers need to know what is happening with inventory in order to best respond.
 Inventory optimization tools included in enterprise software make this easy through recommendations for optimal restocking schedules, as well as automated ordering and re-ordering.
 In addition to helping find and act on trends, the tools can also help alert managers of exceptions to these trends so they can react to them.
-Through integration with enterprise software such as Sage 300 or Sage X3, the tools communicate across departments and even outside of the organization using actionable intelligence.
+Through integration with enterprise software such as Sage 300cloud (formerly known as Sage 300) or Sage EM (formerly known as Sage X3), the tools communicate across departments and even outside of the organization using actionable intelligence.
 This enables informed decisions about recommended stock levels, replenishment schedules, automated orders, and exception alerts.

 Using these business systems, managers can use the data to achieve inventory optimization.
 They can make decisions to help balance the trade-offs between the costs of a stock-out versus the costs of overstocking.
 Inventory management tools can adjust recommended stocking levels that are dependent upon variable risk tolerance.
 They help strike the balance between pushing risk tolerance in the direction of avoiding stock-outs and having more inventory ready versus pushing management to stock as little inventory as possible to avoid storage and waste costs.
 The ability of an inventory optimization tool to adjust forecasts based on the “what-ifs” is a huge plus to management.